dadperrin/dadperrin.github.io/content/Stories/Walter Gretzky.md

 # Walter Gretzky

-In 2003 (?), Scott and I drove up to Walter Gretzky's house in Brantford Ontario and rang the doorbell.
+In the fall of 1999, Scott and I drove up to Walter Gretzky's house in Brantford Ontario and rang the doorbell.
 He answered and invited us in.
 Wayne's younger brother was home too.

 IMHO, Walter was a great man.
 We visited for a while, mostly about hockey.
 He told me how he was shovelling snow for the older neighbours and encouraged me to do similar acts of service.
 I'll never forget it.